LalithShiyam/QIMP-tools/README.md

 ![qimp-logo](Images/qimp-logo.png)
 # QIMP-tools
-This repository contains software tools developed/adopted by the Quantitative Imaging and Medical Physics (QIMP) team, Medical University of Vienna.
+This repository contains software tools (for Siemens mMR and mCT) developed/adopted by the Quantitative Imaging and Medical Physics (QIMP) team, Medical University of Vienna.